cayo santa maria

 Cayo Santa Maria is just ten miles (16km) long and just over one mile wide, so there isn’t much to it.
 However, with some of the most pristine beaches in the Caribbean and clear, shallow waters perfect for swimming and snorkeling, it’s one of the most incredible beach destinations in the country.

-Cayo Santa Maria wasn’t much more than an empty stretch of sand before the early 2000s when the island was identified for its incredible tourism potential and a few first resorts and hotels began popping up.
+Cayo Santa Maria wasn’t much more than an empty stretch of sand before the early 2000s when the island was identified for its incredible tourism potential, and a few first resorts and hotels began popping up.
 Now, it’s one of the major destinations for travelers in the Jardines del Rey archipelago.

 While the island is still playing catchup with nearby cays like Cayo Coco and Cayo Guillermo when it comes to name recognition, Cayo Santa Maria has plenty to offer that makes it potentially even more appealing than its neighbors.
 Newer resorts, less crowded beaches, and arguably easier access to Havana make it one of the best beach destinations in Cuba.